Faye Wong: 1985–1988: Beginnings

-In 1987, after being accepted to Xiamen University for college, she migrated to Hong Kong to join her father, who had been working there for a few years.
-The plan was for her to stay there for a year to fulfill the permanent residency requirement, and go to a university abroad thereafter.
-However, since Wong did not know a word of Cantonese, the language spoken in the British colony, she experienced great loneliness.
-Following a brief modeling stint, she began singing lessons with Tai See-Chung (戴思聰), who was also from Mainland China and had previously tutored Hong Kong superstars Anita Mui, Andy Lau, Leon Lai and Aaron Kwok.
-Under Tai's tutelage, the 19-year-old signed with Cinepoly Records after winning third place in an ABU singing contest in 1988.
-It was a risky move on the part of Chan Siu-Bo, Cinepoly's general manager, since Mainlanders were stereotyped as "backwards" in Hong Kong.
+In 1987, after giving up the chance to study biology at Xiamen University, she migrated to Hong Kong to join her father, who had been working there for a few years.
+The plan was for her to stay there for a year to fulfill the permanent residency requirement, and go to study in Australia.
+However, since Wong did not know a word of Cantonese, the language spoken in Hong Kong, she experienced great loneliness.
+Following a brief modeling stint, she began taking singing lessons as a distraction with Tai See-Chung (戴思聰), an Indonesian-born Chinese who had gone to school in Mainland China before tutoring Hong Kong superstars Anita Mui, Andy Lau, Leon Lai and Aaron Kwok.

-As a result, Cinepoly asked Wong to change her "Mainland-sounding" name to a "sophisticated" stage name Wong Jing Man.
-(Her English name was to be "Shirley".)
+With Tai's recommendation, the 19-year-old signed with Cinepoly Records after winning third place in an ABU singing contest in 1988.
+It was not only an unplanned move on the part of Wong, since her mother disapproved of a singing career, but also a risky move on the part of Chan Siu-Bo (陳小寶), Cinepoly's general manager, since Mainlanders were stereotyped as "backwards" in Hong Kong.